Who Should Wear a Sports Mouthguard?

 When using a custom sports mouthguard, you can expect an added level of comfort.
 By forming the mouthguard to the specific intricacies of your mouth, we guarantee it will remain comfortable for your entire season.
 With a perfect fit, your mouthguard will stay in place at all times, even when your mouth is open.
 Our mouthguards are also made from a more durable material than the over-the-counter options.

-How we Create The Perfectly Fitted Sports Mouthguard for You
+How we Create a Perfectly Fitting Sports Mouthguard for You

 All our custom sports mouthguards are designed and created within our office.
 During your appointment, we will scan your mouth and create a perfect 3D model of it.
 With our CEREC Omnicam, we can analyze every small detail of your mouth.
 This imaging is then used to design an impression of your teeth, which is then placed on our vacuum sealer.
 This machine forms the protective mouthguard material around your impression to produce a perfect fit.